gramineproject/gramine/Documentation/attestation.rst

   similar to ``sgx.protected_files_key`` manifest option.
 This environment variable is checked only if ``SECRET_PROVISION_CONSTRUCTOR`` is set.
-The library puts the provisioned key into ``/dev/attestation/protected_files_key`` so that Graphene recognizes it.
+The library puts the provisioned key into ``/dev/attestation/protected_files_key`` so that Gramine recognizes it.

 - ``SECRET_PROVISION_SERVERS`` (optional) -- a comma, semicolon or space
   separated list of server names with ports to connect to for secret